 Mugs Murphy, the cartoon gorilla who appeared briefly in 'Confidence and Paranoia,' was originally going to be much more prominent, and Grant Naylor even considered an episode in which he would be brought to life.

 Had the special effects budget allowed it, Rimmer would have been monochrome, as he appears in the Smegazine comic strips.
+It also would have involved Chris Barrie being covered from head to toe in green paint.

 As mentioned above, early in planning Back to Earth was meant to be a two-part story, accompanied by a special called Red Dwarf Unplugged which would have seen the cast performing classic Red Dwarf scenes in front of a live audience.
 When they tried to do a run-through however, nearly everyone involved realized that the idea simply wasn't going to work, and since Dave had already commissioned three episodes from Grant Naylor Productions, it necessitated changing Back to Earth into a three-part story.